 To ensure continuous improvement and to enhance overall effectiveness, the Board conducts an annual assessment of its performance as a whole.
 Board members’ remuneration is determined by the Governor-in-Council (details are disclosed in QTC’s financial statements).

 The Board has established three committees, each with its own charter, to assist it in overseeing and governing various QTC activities.
 The complete roles and responsibilities of each committee are outlined in the charters available on the QTC website.

 Risk and Audit Committee

-- the effectiveness of internal controls surrounding key financial and operational processes
+- the effectiveness of internal control processes

 - the adequacy and effectiveness of audit activities.